mate-academy/node_sum-of-squares/readme.md

   - `function square(x)`
   - `function sumOfSquares(x, y)` using `sum` and `square`

-Each module will be tested separatelly
+Each module will be tested separately